Numeric types in Foundation

 boxed as?
 U

 Failable.
-Not equivalent toU(exactly: boxed)
+Not equivalent toU(exactly: boxed)andU(exactly: source).

-(if strict) or rounded to the nearest representable value (if lenient).
+The result of an inexact conversion is eithernil(if strict) or rounded to the nearest representable value (if lenient).

-The result of an overflowing conversion isnil
+The result of an overflowing conversion isnil.

-The result of an underflowing conversion is eithernil
+The result of an underflowing conversion is eithernil(if strict) or zero (if lenient).

-The result of converting NaN isU.nan
+The result of converting NaN isU.nan. -

 U(exactly: boxed)

 Failable initializer.
-Equivalent toU(exactly: source)
+Equivalent toU(exactly: source).

-The result of an inexact conversion isnil
+The result of an inexact conversion isnil.

-The result of an overflowing conversion isnil
+The result of an overflowing conversion isnil.

-The result of an underflowing conversion isnil
+The result of an underflowing conversion isnil.

-, since NaN never compares equal to NaN. -
+The result of converting NaN (however encoded) isnil, since NaN never compares equal to NaN. -

 U(truncating: boxed)

-Equivalent toboxed.{float|double}Value
+Equivalent toboxed.{float|double}ValueandU(source).

 The result of an inexact conversion is rounded to the nearest representable value.